-(2) Serve for staggered, renewable terms of 3 years, except in the case of public employees continuing in the same designated position; and
+(2) Serve for staggered, renewable terms of 3 years, except in the case of public employees continuing in the same designated position.

 (3) Consist of the following members:

 n.
-A representative of the Delaware Department of Health and Social Services, representing children’s health, child cares subsidy, and Part C of Individuals with Disabilities Education Act (IDEA) [20 U.S.C. § 1431 et seq.];
+A representative of the Delaware Department of Health and Social Services, representing children’s health and child care.

 o.
-A representative of the Delaware Department of Services to Children, Youth and Their Families, representing child mental health, child care licensing, and family services;
+A representative of the Delaware Department of Services to Children, Youth and Their Families, representing child mental health and family services.

 p.
-A representative of the Delaware Department of Education, representing early childhood professional development, § 619 of IDEA [20 U.S.C. § 1419], and State early learning guidelines; and
+A representative of the Delaware Department of Education, representing child care licensing early childhood professional development, § 619 of the IDEA (20 U.S.C. § 1419), child care licensing, and state early learning guidelines.

-q.
-Ex officio, nonvoting members shall include the director of the Early Development and Learning Resource Center of the Department of Education, the chair of the Family Support Coordinating Council, and the director of the State’s Institute for Excellence in Early Childhood Education.
-The ECC may appoint ex officio members and advisors to assist them in meeting their responsibilities.
+r.
+Nonvoting members must include the director of the Office of Early Learning, the chair of the Family Support Coordinating Council, and the director of the State’s Institute for Excellence in Early Childhood Education.
+The ECC may appoint nonvoting members and advisors to assist them in meeting their responsibilities.